 - The order is in the public interest, AND

-- There is a failure to comply with any condition established under Section 307 (e.g., failure to file notice, failure to pay fee)
+- There is a failure to comply with the state's notice filing conditions (e.g., failure to file notice, failure to pay fee)

-Critical exception: The Administrator may not issue a stop order against securities covered under Section 18(b)(1) of the Securities Act of 1933.
+Critical exception: The Administrator may not issue a stop order against securities listed (or with equivalent quality and listing status) on a covered national exchange.

 - NYSE-listed securities